willfurnass/sheffield_hpc/stanage/software/apps/ansys/mechanical.rst

 ----------------

-Ansys Mechanical is a finite element analysis (FEA) tool that enables you to analyze complex product architectures and solve difficult mechanical problems.
+Ansys Mechanical is a finite element analysis (FEA) tool that enables you to analyse complex product architectures and solve difficult mechanical problems.
 You can use Ansys Mechanical to simulate real world behavior of components and sub-systems, and customize it to test design variations quickly and accurately.
 ANSYS Mechanical has interfaces to other pre and post processing packages supplied by ANSYS and can make use of  built in :ref:`MPI <parallel_MPI>` to utilize multiple cross node CPU and can scale to hundreds of cores.